firesidefiction/firesidefiction.github.io/_posts/books/the-fisher-of-bones/2017-10-25-chapter-seven-storm.md

 ----

-<p>Maia burst into my tent, breathless.
+Maia burst into my tent, breathless.
 “Where’s my son?” she said, the fervent fury of a mother in her voice.

 “I’m here, Mama,” he said, rising from his place beside the sleeping mat.
 His arms were covered in a thick coat of foul, sparking white.